Click image to download.

-A: 1.
-Join SCBWI and attend to some of their conferences. www.scbwi.org
+1. If you’re writing for kids or young adults, join SCBWI and attend some of their conferences. www.scbwi.org

-2. Join a critique group.
-It will help your writing immensely.
-Having several people read your work and give you feedback can be very enlightening.
-It’s also fun to share your writing journey with other writers.
+2. Consider joining a critique group.
+Having several people read your work and give you feedback can be very helpful.
+It’s also fun to share your creative journey with other writers.

 3. Get your heart broken, thrown on the ground and stomped on a few times.
 Take a whirl at being an outcast, a total loser, or being publicly humiliated.
 Although painful at the time, it will provide great material for future books.
 For writers who are struggling to find inspiration, I suggest they think back on their own experiences of love, loss, joy and humiliation.
 Those triumphs and scars are part of our individual emotional truth and if we write about them—and through them—the work will have a feeling of authenticity.